geopython/pycsw/docs/en/repository.rst

 PostgreSQL
 ^^^^^^^^^^

-- To enable PostgreSQL support, the database user must be able to create functions within the database.
+- pycsw makes uses of PL/Python functions.
+To enable PostgreSQL support, the database user must be able to create functions within the database.